kashanimorteza/rust_documents/concurrency.md

 # Concurrency
     All example about concurrency

+    When an individual works on several different tasks before any of them is complete, this is concurrency

     Process:
         In most current operating systems, an executed program’s code is run in a process